← Back to Blogs

 Vector Database vs. Traditional (Relational) Database

-The main difference between a traditional (relational) database and a modern vector database comes from the type of data they were optimized for.
+The main difference between a modern vector and a traditional (relational) database comes from the type of data they were optimized for.
 While a relational database is designed to store structured data in columns, a vector database is also optimized to store unstructured data (e.g., text, images, or audio) and their vector embeddings.

-Because vector databases and relational databases are optimized for different types of data, they also differ in the way data is stored and retrieved.
+Because vector and relational databases are optimized for different types of data, they also differ in how data is stored and retrieved.
 In a relational database, data is stored in columns and retrieved by keyword matches in traditional search.
-In contrast, vector databases also store the vector embeddings of the original data, which enables efficient semantic search.
-Because vector search is capable of semantic understanding your search terms, it doesn't rely on retrieving relevant search results based on exact matches, which makes it robust to typos and synonyms.
+In contrast, vector databases also store the original data's vector embeddings, enabling efficient semantic search.
+Because vector search can semantically understand your search terms, it doesn't rely on retrieving relevant search results based on exact matches.
+This makes it robust to synonyms.

 For example, imagine you have a database that stores Jeopardy questions, and you want to retrieve all questions that contain an animal.
 Because search in traditional databases relies on keyword matches, you would have to create a big query that queries all animals (e.g., contains "dog", or contains "cat", or contains "wolf", etc.).
 With semantic search, you could simply query for the concept of "animals".